Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: Cosmological Features

 where $N_\sigma$ counts the real degrees of freedom accessible in the final state.
-We take $N_\chi=7$ for a real $\mathbf7$ of $G(2)$ and $N_\Sigma=12$ for the complex $\mathbf6$ of $SU(3)_A$.
+We take $N_\chi=7$ for a real $\mathbf7$ of $G(2)$ and $N_ \Omega=8$ for the adjoint $\mathbf8$ of $SU(3)_A$; the \(\Theta\) multiplicity depends on the projected scalar branch retained in the effective theory.
 The reheating temperature fixes the total inflaton width as \cite{KolbTurner1990}

 Requiring that a single scalar channel does not saturate the total width ($\Gamma(\Phi\to \sigma\sigma)< \Gamma_{\rm tot}$), yields

 When $ \kappa_{\Phi \sigma}^{\max}= \left[\frac{32\pi}{N_\sigma}\frac{m_\Phi\,\Gamma_{\rm tot}}{v_\Phi^2}\right]^{1/2}$ for branching ratio ${\rm BR}(\Phi\to \sigma\sigma)\equiv \frac{\Gamma(\Phi\to\sigma\sigma)}{\Gamma_{\rm tot}}\to 1$, in the benchmark scenario with $m_\Phi\sim v_\Phi=10^{15}\,\mathrm{GeV}$, this translates into